sonos/torch-to-nnef/docs/tutos/5_llm.md

 neural-networks, whole or parts).
 This library should be able to do the heavy lifting of the translation to NNEF for you.

-Here is few key considerations to take before starting to support a non [transformers](https://github.com/huggingface/transformers) (here we are speaking of the package, not the other architectures like Mamba, RWKV, ...) language model:
+Here are few key considerations to take before starting to support a non [transformers](https://github.com/huggingface/transformers) (here we are speaking of the package, not the other architectures like Mamba, RWKV, ...) language model: